 Open up to a friend or family member, it may seem daunting, but sharing feelings will help connect you to those around you.
 By being open to others about your mental health experiences, you may help them to open up.

 - Speak with a Professional

-Although it is common to feel down some of the time, if your mood is consistently low and you find yourself disinterested in things you normally enjoy, consider talking to your doctor or a counselor.
+Although it is common to feel down some of the time if your mood is consistently low and you find yourself disinterested in things you normally enjoy, consider talking to your doctor or a counsellor.
 They can talk you through options that will help you.